mypdns/matrix/tools/client_mail.md

 > Bad Example

-- No comment = no category
+- No comment
+  - Unable to detect category
 ```
 alpha.com
 www.beta.net
 blog.charlie.com
 ```

-- `abc.net.au` line will be ignored.
+- `abc.net.au` will not be reported because of wrong format (not domain, fqdn or URL)
+  - The final comment will be "`abc.net.au,news,USA this is news okay?`"
 ```
 xyz.net.au
 abc.net.au,news,USA